PrairieLearn/PrairieLearn/docs/question.md

 ## The `thumbnail` image

 To add a thumbnail to your question, include a thumbnail object in `info.json`, which must include a filename and a location.
+The location can be `question`, `clientFilesCourse`, or `public`.
+Thumbnails located in `question` will be stored in the question folder.
+Thumbnails located in the `clientFilesCourse` folder should be stored in `cilentFilesCourse/thumbnails`.
+Thumbnails located in `public` should be stored in `public/thumbnails`.

 Example: